-This district is intended primarily for Office Buildings.
+This district is intended primarily for office building.
 The Office district classification will be applied as a transitional use buffer between residential uses and nonresidential and special purpose uses which would be incompatible in direct contact with residential zoning districts.